Idea Validation · KILL VERDICTS

 Illustrative patterns — not real client submissions.
-Submit for a real verdict →
+Statistics are drawn from published industry sources or synthesised for illustration.
+Submit yours for a real verdict →

 AI gym coaching app with personalised workout plans